WING-NUS/SSID/doc/add_support_for_new_language.md

 14. Run "ant"

 > Remember to add ANTLR to your CLASSPATH environmental variable before running it
+> <pre>export CLASSPATH='(Your system path)/SSID/lib/java/jar/antlr-4.8-complete.jar' </pre>

+> Warning: Our current implementation do not play well with mappings that contains commas (Eg. ',' = 77) and may cause complication error.
+A workaround is in progress.

 15. Now navigate to `/app/models/assignment.rb` and add the respective language name under `LANGUAGES` & `PRETTIFY_LANGUAGES`